Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 Platinum isn’t magnetic.
 It’s paramagnetic.
-This means platinum is only weakly attracted to a magnetic field and doesn’t retain any magnetism once the field is removed.
+Platinum is weakly attracted to a magnetic field and doesn’t retain magnetism once the field is removed.

-In practical terms, this means pure-platinum objects won’t noticeably stick to a magnet due to their minimal magnetic properties.
+In practical terms, this means pure-platinum objects don’t stick to a magnet due to their minimal magnetic properties.

 Below are the common questions people have about magnetizing platinum items and jewelry and whether it’s really possible.